 What is Windows Registry Key:

-In other words, the registry or Windows Registry contains information, settings, options, and other values for programs and hardware installed on all versions of Microsoft Windows operating systems.
-For example, when a program is installed, a new subkey containing settings such as a program’s location, its version, and how to start the program, are all added to the Windows Registry.
+In other words, the registry, or Windows Registry, contains information, settings, options, and other values for programs and hardware installed on all versions of Microsoft Windows operating systems.
+For example, when a program is installed, a new subkey containing settings such as a program’s location, its version, and how to start the program is added to the Windows Registry.

-The registry very is important because it stores vital information about your Windows system and its configuration, as well as info about all application programs installed on your computer.
+The registry is very important because it stores vital information about your Windows system and its configuration, as well as information about all application programs installed on your computer.

-Whenever you add and remove software, change your settings, add new devices, or upgrade your system, your registry is changed.
+Your registry is changed whenever you add and remove software, change your settings, add new devices, or upgrade your system.

 3 Likes